karthikhw/ambari/README.md

 Run the script from one of Ambari Server.

-It uses curl request for retrieving the service configuration from Ambari.
+It uses curl request for retrieving the service configurations from Ambari.